Find Grad Schools

 78% Women

 Kent State University at Kent is the 7th most popular school in the nation for students seeking a master's degree in library science.
 Each year, around 26,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,595 per year, while in-state graduate students, on average, pay $12,483 per year.
+The average in-state tuition for full-time undergraduates is $11,218 per year, while in-state graduate students, on average, pay $12,071 per year.
 During the most recent year for which we have data, 173 people received their master's degree in library science from Kent State.
-Of these students, 78% were women and 7% were members of underrepresented racial-ethnic groups.
-Data shows that Kent State graduates that hold this degree go on to make a median salary of $47,652.
+About 78% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 #8